What to Know About an At-Home Sleep Test

 When you sleep, your muscles relax, including the throat and chest muscles that help you breathe.
 If you have sleep apnea, relaxation of throat muscles combine with a narrowed airway to interrupt breathing.

-At-home sleep apnea testing is an easy, cost-effective way to figure out whether you’re having trouble breathing, says Susheel P. Patil, MD, PhD, clinical director of the Johns Hopkins Sleep Medicine Program.
+At-home sleep apnea testing is an easy, cost-effective way to figure out whether you’re having trouble breathing.
 A home sleep apnea test is a very simplified breathing monitor that tracks your breathing, oxygen levels, and breathing effort while worn.
 It does not fully capture what is monitored with an overnight sleep study.
 Overnight sleep studies give a more thorough assessment of sleep issues.
 They are attended by a sleep technologist and capture many more signals, including brainwaves for sleep, muscle tone, and leg movements.
-For individuals with certain heart, breathing, or neuromuscular problems, an overnight sleep study at a sleep center may be better.
+For people with certain heart, breathing, or neuromuscular problems, an overnight sleep study at a sleep center may be better.

 You might have other sleep issues.